All information in this blog post is correct as of the publishing date, 11.01.21.

 Getting to discover the archipelago of the Channel Islands is not only beautiful but remarkable and a holiday to Guernsey gives you a great base location from which to start your island exploration.
 Arriving by air or sea, Guernsey reveals itself to visitors as a spot on the horizon that then opens itself to display a beautiful landscape of historical, commercial and financial relevance.

 Guernsey alone has plenty to offer, whether it’s the 27 bays with unspoilt beaches, the 28 miles of cliff top walks or the vibrant and bustling capital of St Peter Port.
-All of these features help make Guernsey the perfect island holiday.
+All of these features help make Guernsey the perfect island holiday destination.
 What adds to the charm of the island is the ease as to which you can explore the surrounding landscapes.
 With boats taking you to Sark in 45 minutes and Herm in 20 minutes, there really is no excuse not to strap on your sea legs and get travelling!

 Island Hopping to Sark

 We’ll start with Sark, the more traditional Island.
-With a population of only 600 people, this three-mile long Island offers visitors an experience of almost stepping back in time.
+With a population of under 600 people, this three-mile long Island offers visitors an experience of almost stepping back in time.
 Sark boasts no cars, no tarmac, no noise.
 Chloe Steadman from Visit Guernsey said:

 “Sark really feels like you have stepped back in time, with horse and carriage rides and a quaint village.
 The cliffs are dramatic and landscape is breath-taking.
 Sark is probably most well-known for the best lobster lunches in the Channel Islands.
 It also has a dark sky status and its own observatory!”